 Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
 Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
 Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
 There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
 Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
 Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
 Gather also offers off-site catering services and has private dining options.
 Visit their sister location, Palate, for lunch at the National Museum of Wildlife Art.
 Call for more information.

 Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
 Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
-And don’t miss its sister properties, Bin22 (120), Bodega (122), Il Villaggio Osteria (133), The Kitchen (135) and Roadhouse Brewing Co.
-(147).
+And don’t miss its sister properties, Bar Enoteca (p.111), Bin22 (p.113), Bodega (p.115), Il Villaggio Osteria (p.131) and The Kitchen (p.133).

 Featured on Food Network’s Diners, Drive-Ins and Dives, and including a game room for kids, 40 televisions for sports fans and an array of food options, “the Winder” — as it’s known among locals — is a sure hit for lunch, dinner or a snack.
 The extensive bar offers 30 beers on tap and a comprehensive menu that will give you so many choices that you may not be able to narrow them down.
 So don’t.
-Share a few plates of appetizers, such as buffalo shrimp, hot wings or mac and cheese bites.
-Or opt to build your own whole or slices of pizza (the carne asada is to die for).
-The menu offers 12 burgers plus a build-your-own option featuring Angus beef, buffalo or black beans.
-Try the barbecue burger with onion slivers, barbecue sauce and Swiss cheese.
+Share a few plates of appetizers, such as pot stickers, hot wings or a sidewinders pretzel.
+Then try a burger or perhaps a steak from the new custom steak menu.
+Options include tri-tip, New York or skirt steak and your choice of topping and sauce.
+If you are in the mood for pizza, opt to build your own whole or slices of pizza (the carne asada is to die for).
 Swing by during the big game, prepare for a party and pick your seats carefully based on your favorite team’s fans.

-There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar and Showroom.
-Right next to the Town Square, you’re in the heart of the action.
-The extensive wine list includes a broad range of varietals from around the world with recommended pairings for the signature mountain cuisine.
-The elegant Silver Dollar Grill is filled with original Western artwork and a restored original Wort Hotel roulette wheel.
-Inside the bar, you’ll find a more casual atmosphere filled with locals, cowboys, politicians, old-timers, ski bums and visitors alike.
+Located inside the historic Wort Hotel, The Silver Dollar Bar and Grill is located right next to the Town Square.
+Their extensive wine list includes a broad range of varietals from around the world with recommended pairings for our signature mountain cuisine.
+The elegant Silver Dollar Grill is filled with original western artwork and a restored original Wort Hotel roulette wheel.
+Inside the bar you’ll find a more casual atmosphere boasting weekly live music, enjoyed by locals, cowboys, politicians, old-timers, ski bums and visitors alike.
 Order a Bartender’s Margarita and sit at the bar, where 2,032 uncirculated 1921 Morgan Silver Dollars are inlaid in its surface.
+There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar and Grill.